 In this study we will explore changes in the hepatic function after stimulation of hepatic cells with an oral food challenge, the hepatocyte reserve capacity.
-Moreover, we will explore potential differences in the hepatocyte reserve capacity between younger (50-60 years) and elderly (>=75 years) subjects.
+Moreover, we will explore potential differences in the hepatocyte reserve capacity between young (25-45 years) and elderly (75 years) subjects.